 There are various ways to make your search ads look appealing enough for a lead/customer to click on.
 One of them is ad extensions.
 Adding an explicit call to action invokes a sense of urgency in everyone’s mind and finally leads the customer to your website.

 In a campaign, we can have various ad groups focussing on various keywords.
 Now, Google advises having anything between 5 to 20 keywords in an ad group.
-While selecting these keywords one has to keep in mind that all the keywords are almost similar to each other.
+While selecting these keywords one has to keep in mind that all the keywords should be almost similar to each other.
 This will help Google draw a clear picture of your target searches and audience.

-For example, if you are running a campaign for children’s dresses then try to keep the keywords like infant clothing and baby clothing and baby dresses will be in the same ad group; while baby clothing and infant clothing would be in two different ad groups, to keep the campaign organised.
+For example, if you are running a campaign for children’s dresses then try to keep the keywords like infant clothing and baby clothing and baby dresses will be in the same ad group; while baby clothing and infant clothing would be in two different ad groups, to keep the campaign organized.

-For instance, if your company is a drupal development organisation and your ads start appearing for other CMS searches like WordPress or Joomla, then the best way to avoid this will be to add WordPress and Joomla as negative keywords.
+For instance, if your company is a drupal development organization and your ads start appearing for other CMS searches like WordPress or Joomla, then the best way to avoid this will be to add WordPress and Joomla as negative keywords.

 Targeting through email IDs

 If you are a large B2B company, this is one of the AdWords tips that is going to save you a lot of money.

-B2B keywords are competitive, and spending money on even one keyword can be very expensive and even one futile click can cost you a lot of money.
+B2B keywords are competitive, and spending money on even one keyword can be very expensive.
 In that case, you would want each and every click to be of some value.
 All we need is a feature through which we can target our ads only to a certain group of people!

 Word Stream has an ultimate guide on how to market targeted audience, which will help you implement this step by step.

-I hope these AdWords tips help you improve ROI from your next campaign.
+I hope these AdWords tips help you improve your ROI from your next campaign.
 And if I missed out on some good AdWords tips and tricks that you use, please let me know in the comments below.
 Would love to hear your take on this.